Skip to content

 Mobile gaming accounts for over 60% of online casino activity, and the experience has improved dramatically in recent years.
 Most players find mobile perfectly adequate for regular play.

-The future of Alberta online casinos: regulation coming in 2026
+The future of Alberta online casinos: regulation launching in July 2026

 Alberta’s online gambling landscape is about to change dramatically.
 The province has passed legislation to create a regulated market similar to Ontario’s, opening the door for private operators to legally offer casino games and sports betting.